mmagnus/boox-wifi-mount-sync/readme.md

 <h3>
 I STARTED USING https://syncthing.net AND IT WORKS MUCH SMOOTHER FOR MY USE CASE [e.g., no need for setting up IPs in a new network].
-This app could also works for you better than the hack in here.
+This app could also work for you better than the hack in here.
 </h3>

 Analogous to https://remarkablewiki.com/tech/ssh